imki123/imki123/README.md

 ## 😄 About Me

 I'm working as a front-end engineer.
 I value products, colleagues, and growth.
-I create products that help the world with proper design and good code. 😎
+I'm thinking about ways to increase development productivity and speed. 😊

 ## ⛵ Blog